dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 ### AWS IoT Analytics

-[AWS IoT Analytics](https://aws.amazon.com/blogs/aws/launch-presenting-aws-iot-analytics/) will give developers greater insight into the data their IoT devicees collect.
+[AWS IoT Analytics](https://aws.amazon.com/blogs/aws/launch-presenting-aws-iot-analytics/) will give developers greater insight into the data their IoT devices collect.
 This fully managed service will collect, process, enrich, and analyze IoT device data at scale.

 ### Amazon FreeRTOS

 [Amazon FreeRTOS](https://aws.amazon.com/blogs/aws/announcing-amazon-freertos/) is an IoT operating system for low-power edge devices that is easy to program, deploy, secure, connect to, and maintain.
-It is available free of charge, is full open source, and best of all available to all today.
+It is available free of charge, is fully open source, and best of all, available to all today.

 ## Security, Identity, and Compliance